 Main Group: Year-Long

-The focus of Group 2 alternates between approximation algorithms and randomized algorithms.
-Approximation algorithms are studied during odd-numbered years, and randomized algorithms are studied during even-numbered years.
+The focus of Group 2 generally alternates between approximation algorithms and randomized algorithms.
+Guest Lecturers often come and teach specific topics to Group 2 students.

-The following is a summary of a typical odd-numbered year for Group 2:
+The following is a summary of a typical summer for Group 2:

 During the summer of 2013, Group 2 consisted of high school students previously involved in the program, an undergraduate, and two incoming doctoral students in computer science.
 The topics covered included the majority of the first eight chapters of the graduate-level text The Design of Approximation Algorithms by David Williamson and David Shmoys.
 This section of the course consisted of lectures prepared by Prof. Rajiv Gandhi and guest lecturers as well as of lectures by students in the program.
 This gave even high school students the opportunity to study both foundational and advanced topics in the field of approximation algorithms and to present to the group.